jweeks2023/LQICM-Benchmark/README.md

 # LQICM-Benchmark

-A repo containing the benchmark program used in the Loop Quasi-Invariant Code Motion (LQICM) senior capstone project.
+A repo containing the benchmark program used in the Loop Quasi-Invariant Code Motion (LQICM) project.

 ## Content